No identity? No problem

 It’s worked, as Gorski-coached teams have improved their records nine of the past 10 years, including her assistant coaching stint at Southern Illinois University-Carbondale.

 Then this year’s Braves came along.
 The squad plays Gorski’s stingy defense, but the offense has evolved into a fast-paced game of who-has-the-ball.
 One night sophomore Gabi Haack may torch the nets from 3-point range.
-Another game, freshman point guard Tatum Koenig may bully her way to the best stats line in a last-second win at Cleveland State.
+Another game, first-year point guard Tatum Koenig may bully her way to the best stats line in a last-second win at Cleveland State.
 When shots aren’t falling, leave it to junior Chelsea Brackman to record two 20-point, 20-rebound games in one season, becoming the first women’s basketball player to notch two in a career.

 In a word: Random.